Frequently Asked Questions

 You can browse our website and order online 24 hours a day/7 days a week.
 Additionally, our knowledgeable customer support and sales teams are available from 8:00 a.m. to 6:00 p.m.
 CST Monday-Friday.

 Our corporate headquarters is located in Dallas, Texas.
 Our address is: 5930 Royal Lane, Ste.
 E-151 Dallas, TX 75230.

 Customers have a wide range of options when it comes to making payments.
 These payment options include credit/debit cards, PayPal, paper checks (personal checks, cashier’s checks, money orders, online bill pay, bank drafts, or traveler’s checks), eCheck (ACH), bank wires, bitcoin, bitcoin cash, Ethereum, and Ripple.

-Yes, customers who pay with paper checks, or bank wires are eligible for a 4% discount off the listed credit/debit card or PayPal price.
-Bitcoin orders are eligible for a 3% discount off credit/debit card or PayPal price.
+Yes, customers who pay with paper checks, eCheck (ACH), and bank wires are eligible for a 4% discount off the listed credit/debit card or PayPal price.
+Bitcoin, Ethereum, and Ripple orders are eligible for a 3% discount off credit/debit card or PayPal price

 In order to reduce incidents of fraud on PayPal, all customers who opt for this form of payment are required to create and use a “PayPal Verified Shipping Address.”
 Customers whose shipping addresses have not been verified by PayPal will not be permitted to make their purchases.

-There is no minimum amount for payments made with credit/debit cards, Paypal, paper checks, or bitcoin.
-Bank wires, however, require a minimum payment amount of $2,000 USD.
+There is is no minimum amount for payments made with credit/debit cards, Paypal, paper checks, or bitcoin.
+Bank wires, however, require a minimum payment amount of $2,500 USD.
 The maximum amounts for each payment method are as follows:

 - Credit/debit cards payments have a maximum amount of $25,000.